mnemosyne1/warsaw_bus/README.md

 - histogram of bus speeds
 - map showing all buses at one particular moment
 - maybe some regression of speed from geographical coordinates
+- ...

+# Credits
+warsaw geojson file was copied from [this repo](https://github.com/andilabs/warszawa-dzielnice-geojson)